DDoS/Golite/doc/report.md

 ### Type checking
 The `TypeChecker` class extends `AnalysisAdapter` and overrides methods for visiting each node of our AST.
-The type checker keeps contains `HashMap`s that map nodes in our AST to our custom `Type` and `Symbol` classes, which are used and updated by the visitor methods.
+The type checker contains `HashMap`s that map nodes in our AST to our custom `Type` and `Symbol` classes, which are used and updated by the visitor methods.
 Below is an overview of the implementation of each section of `TypeChecker`.